 Building Garden Stuff Without Wrecking the Planet

-And if you’re building structures anyway, incorporate rainwater collection systems into the design.
-Gutters on a shed or greenhouse can funnel water into storage tanks.
+And if you’re building structures anyway, incorporate rainwater collection systems.

 Growing Actual Food in Your Actual Yard